Vinifera-Developers/Vinifera/docs/User-Interface.md

 SortCameoAsBaseDefense=no  ; boolean, is this building considered a base defense for the purposes of sorting
 ```

-- This feature can be turned off in `SUN.INI`.
+- This sorting feature can be turned off in `SUN.INI`.

 In `SUN.INI`:
 ```ini